IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 2. The DSP, who is also taking part in sharing, is the receiver.
 The DSP has access to the advertiser's decryption keys, through the UID2 Portal sharing permissions setup, and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.

-Both the UID2 sender and receiver must create an account in order to take part in sharing.
+Both the UID2 sender and receiver must [create a UID2 Portal account](link to account setup section) in order to take part in sharing.
 Without an account, a UID2 participant is not displayed in the list of sharing participants in the UID2 Portal.

 There are many scenarios for sharing.
 For additional examples, see [Sharing UID2s: Use Cases](sharing-use-cases.md).

-## Sending UID2s to Another Sharing Participant

-You can also send UID2 tokens to another authorized sharing participant.
-Sharing UID2s via UID2 tokens is an option in any sharing scenario.

 (**GWH_KT not sure what needs to go here.**}